 The daily routine will also help create and reinforce your child’s sleep schedule.
 As you’re working to adjust to DST, remember — now is the time to stick with your predictable, daily routines!
 Doing so will help your baby or toddler adjust to the time change faster.

 - Most children will adjust quickly, but some will take longer.
 Most babies and toddlers will adjust to the time change in a week or so.
 For some though, it may be more like weeks, with an “s”!
 If that’s the case with your baby or toddler, don’t panic.
 Simply ride out this season and trust that as long as you stay consistent, things will work themselves out.
-(Of course, if they don’t, you can always contact us for help!)
+Of course, if they don’t, you can always contact us for help!
+Our consultants have helped hundreds of families cope with the time change, and they can help you, too!

 How are you planning to cope with the time change?
 What’s worked for you in the past?
 Share your strategies and tips with other parents!